gradle/gradle/subprojects/docs/src/docs/release/notes.md

 means.
 It will now consider a version found on the path only if a version is not found in the registry or through executing the [vswhere](https://github.com/Microsoft/vswhere) utility (i.e. it will consider the path only as a last resort).
 In order to force a particular version of Visual Studio to be used, configure the [installation directory](dsl/org.gradle.nativeplatform.toolchain.VisualCpp.html#org.gradle.nativeplatform.toolchain.VisualCpp:installDir) on the Visual Studio toolchain.

+### The type of `pluginManagement.repositories` changed

+Before Gradle 4.4 it was a `PluginRepositoriesSpec`.
+This type has been removed and `pluginManagement.repositories` is now a regular `RepositoryHandler`.

 ## External contributions